alexwing/MapPuzzle.gl/README.md

 The backend use Sqlite3 as a database, so it is necessary to install it. the database is allocated in the "db" folder.

+The Front use the entities classes from the backend, if you can't use the backend, you can copy the entities from the backend to the Frontend.

 ```json
 "dev": "ts-node-dev src/index.ts",
 ```
 Use dev to run the server in development mode.

-### Front
+### Frontend

-The fontend is built with React, it is a client that sends requests to the backend and receives the response.
+The frontend is built with React, it is a client that sends requests to the server and receives the response, it also has a database with the information of the puzzles.

 ```json
 "dev": "env-cmd -f ./environments/.env.development react-scripts start",
 ```
-Run the frontend in development mode, with backend running in the background.
+Run the frontend in development mode, is necessary to have the backend running.

 ```json
 "pro": "env-cmd -f ./environments/.env react-scripts start",